cockroachdb/docs/src/current/cockroachcloud/export-metrics-advanced.md

 Exporting Metrics to Azure Monitor from a CockroachDB {{ site.data.products.advanced }} cluster is in **[limited access]({% link {{site.current_cloud_version}}/cockroachdb-feature-availability.md %})** and is only available to enrolled organizations.
 To enroll your organization, contact your Cockroach Labs account team.
 This feature is subject to change.
 {{site.data.alerts.end}}

-Exporting metrics to Azure Monitor is available only on CockroachDB {{ site.data.products.advanced }} clusters that are hosted on Azure. {{ site.data.products.advanced }} clusters hosted in AWS If your CockroachDB {{ site.data.products.advanced }} cluster is hosted on AWS, you can export metrics to [Amazon CloudWatch]({% link cockroachcloud/export-metrics-advanced.md %}?filters=aws-metrics-export#enable-metrics-export).
+Exporting metrics to Azure Monitor is available only on CockroachDB {{ site.data.products.advanced }} clusters that are hosted on Azure.
+If your CockroachDB {{ site.data.products.advanced }} cluster is hosted on AWS, you can export metrics to [Amazon CloudWatch]({% link cockroachcloud/export-metrics-advanced.md %}?filters=aws-metrics-export#enable-metrics-export).
 If it is hosted on GCP, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics-advanced.md %}?filters=datadog-metrics-export#enable-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics-advanced.md %}?filters=prometheus-metrics-export#enable-metrics-export) instead.

 To enable metrics export to Azure Monitor: